7 Ways to Leverage Social Media to Grow Your Amazon Business

 7. Leverage social outlets to build your email lists

 It’s now a reality that most social networks require some degree of “pay to play” to get traction and reach for your posts.
 There’s plenty of power in organic content not only on your Amazon product page & Amazon listings but also on your social media.

-Organic content may not get the reach it once did on platforms like Facebook, Twitter, and Instagram.
+Content may not get the organic reach it once did on platforms like Facebook, Twitter, and Instagram.
 But there are other platforms where it does.
 LinkedIn content creation, for example, is vastly under-rated.
 Only about 3% of LinkedIn users actively create content.